seng637/seng637-a3/seng637-a3.md

     - In the _Import_ dialog, select the _File System_ option (in the _General_ category) and click _Next_.

-    - In the new panel on the _Import_ dialog, click on the _Browse…_ button to choose the directory you import your files from, then navigate to the directory from your previous assignment containing your test files for Range and DataUtilites.
+    - In the new panel on the _Import_ dialog, click on the _Browse…_ button to choose the directory you import your files from, then navigate to the directory from your previous assignment containing your test files for Range and DataUtilities.
 Click _OK_.

     - Check your DataUtilities and Range test classes (something similar to what is shown in Figure 4 below).
 Then click _Finish_.